 The major benefit of sprouting is that it unlocks the beneficial enzymes.
 These enzymes make all types of grains, seeds, beans, and nuts easier on the digestive system.
 Studies show that when seeds are sprouted, the amount of fiber they contain increases and becomes more available.
 Sprouting appears to specifically increase the amount of insoluble fiber, a type of fiber that helps form stool and move it through the gut, reducing the likelihood of constipation.
 Sprouting also decreases gluten proteins substantially.
 Plus, it ables to increase folate and dietary fiber.

-Aside from decreasing gluten protein concentrations, sprouting has been shown to help reduce other food allergens (especially one called 26-kDa allergen) that is found in grains like rice.
+Aside from decreasing gluten protein concentrations, sprouting has been shown to help reduce other food allergens (especially one called 26-kDa allergen) that are found in grains like rice.

 Sprouts are also great sources of antioxidants and other beneficial plant compounds that support healthy cell regeneration and protect against free radical damage.
 One study found that after sprouting buckwheat for 48 hours, the concentration of beneficial antioxidant compounds called rutin was increased more than 10-fold.
 Researchers also found another antioxidant flavonoid, quercitrin, that became newly formed.